C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: C-numbers and C-polynomials

 \subsection{Generalized Faulhaber formula}

-The Faulhaber's formula \cite{Knuth}, named after the German mathematician Johann Faulhaber, expresses the sum of the $n$-th powers of the first $m$ positive integers ($n\geq0$), using the Bernoulli number of the first kind for which $B_{1}=-1/2$.
-Here, we provide its twin formula for the finite sum $\sum_{j=0}^{m-1}j^{(n,f)}$.
+Faulhaber's formula \cite{Knuth} provides a method to calculate the sum of the $n$-th powers of the first $m$ non-negative integers, with $n \geq 0$.
+This formula includes the Bernoulli numbers of the first kind ($B_{1} = -\frac{1}{2}$) and can be expressed as: In this subsection, we aim to expand upon this classical formula by introducing a more comprehensive version.
+The proposed formula calculates the finite sum $\sum_{j=0}^{m-1}j^{(n,f)}$ and incorporates the C-numbers associated to $f$.